-The NU-540 may be configured to allow the DC ECM motor to continue to run at a lower rate with the sliding window closed allowing the workzone interior to be continually HEPA filtered.
+The NU-543 may be configured to allow the DC ECM motor to continue to run at a lower rate with the sliding window closed allowing the workzone interior to be continually HEPA filtered.
 If the Nite Care mode is configured, the blower must be on (green LED above blower key will blink) and the window closed for it to be activated.
-Once activated, blower LED indicator will blink fast and the PresurFlowTM will indicate 3 Green LED indicators will blink.
 In addition, the fluorescent light will be disabled.
 The UV light may be turned on if installed.